 For people with low magnesium levels: Don’t take citalopram if you have low magnesium levels.
 Taking citalopram and having low levels of magnesium may put you at higher risk of a serious heart rhythm change called QT prolongation, which can cause sudden death.

-For people with kidney disease: Talk to your doctor before using citalopram if you have kidney disease.
+For people with kidney disease: Talk with your doctor before using citalopram if you have kidney disease.
 This drug may build up and cause more side effects in people with severe kidney disease.

 For people with liver disease: Citalopram is processed by the liver.
 If you have liver disease, the levels of this drug in your body might increase.
 You may have more side effects.
 People with liver disease shouldn’t take more than 20 mg of citalopram per day.

-For people with a history of seizure disorder: Citalopram can increase your risk of seizures.
-Talk to your doctor before using this drug if you have a history of seizures.
+For people with a history of seizure disorder: Citalopram can increase your risk for seizures.
+Talk with your doctor before using this drug if you have a history of seizures.

 Warnings for other groups